noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 #### SendRestrictionFn

 The x/bank module in Cosmos-SDK v0.50.x onwards allows a protocol to provide custom SendRestrictions.
-This can be used to ensure that the AccountBlocklist is ensured for native transfers on the Mirror Chain.
+This can be used to ensure that the AccountBlocklist is honoured for native transfers on the Mirror Chain.

 `type SendRestrictionFn func(ctx context.Context, fromAddr, toAddr sdk.AccAddress, amt sdk.Coins) (newToAddr sdk.AccAddress, err error)`